 - Covering your body: If you are covering the skin with clothing, it can also inhibit vitamin D production in the body.

-- Living indoors: If you are spending more time indoors like in home, offices, school, etc., chances of vitamin d deficiency increase.
+- Living indoors: If you are spending more time indoors like at home, offices, school, etc., chances of vitamin D deficiency increase.

-- Livening in high polluted Areas: People living in areas of high pollution or who work in night shifts are more prone to vitamin D deficiency.
+- Livening in highly polluted Areas: People living in areas of high pollution or who work night shifts are more prone to vitamin D deficiency.

 - Obesity: Obese persons having BMI (body mass index) greater than 30 are more likely to have vitamin D deficiency.
 Fat cells prevent the release of vitamin D by isolating it.